Galt Black Hawks

 The Galt Black Hawks were a junior ice hockey team based in Galt, Ontario, now a part of the city of Cambridge.
 They played in the Ontario Hockey Association from 1949 to 1955 and were operated as an affiliate of the Chicago Black Hawks.
 Their home arena was the Galt Arena Gardens.

-The team had previously been affiliated with the Detroit Red Wings as the Galt Red Wings, and had also been known as the Galt Canadians, and the Galt Rockets.
-The sponsorship by the Chicago Black Hawks took over in 1949, and lasted until the team folded in 1955.
-The team's best players were quickly promoted to the NHL, leaving Galt with a dismal won/loss record while sponsored by the Chicago Black Hawks.
-The Galt Black Hawks had only one stellar season in 1951-52, finishing third place.
+The team originated as the Galt Canadians, then became Galt Red Wings when affiliated as a farm team for the Detroit Red Wings of the National Hockey League (NHL).
+Subsequently playing as the Galt Rockets when affiliated for two seasons with the Philadelphia Rockets of the American Hockey League, the team was sponsored by the Chicago Black Hawks from 1949 until 1955.
+When joint NHL sponsorship by Chicago and the Boston Bruins ended in 1955, the Black Hawks lost five players to the Barrie Flyers and ceased operation.

+Players

-The best known former Black Hawk is Bobby Hull, who played for Galt in 1954-55.
-He is the only alumnus in the Hockey Hall of Fame as a player.
-Former alumnus Murray Costello was inducted as a builder as the long-serving president of the Canadian Amateur Hockey Association, a role he assumed after his retirement.
-The lone scoring champion form the Black Hawks would be Jim McBurney, who won the Eddie Powers Memorial Trophy in 1952–53 with 61 goals and 35 assists.
+Left winger Bobby Hull played for Galt in 1954–55, and is the only alumnus in the Hockey Hall of Fame as a player.
+Former alumnus Murray Costello was inducted as a builder as the long-serving president of the Canadian Amateur Hockey Association.
+Left winger Jim McBurney won the Eddie Powers Memorial Trophy in 1952–53, as the OHA junior division scoring champion with 61 goals and 35 assists.

 NHL alumni

-From the Galt Black Hawks, twenty-one players graduated to play in the National Hockey League.
+From the Galt Black Hawks, twenty-one players graduated to play in the National Hockey League (NHL):